lscborges-old/GoBarber-Back-end/README.md

   </a>
 </p>

+## Preview

 > API developed to a scheduling application for barbershops.
-That allow barbers to manage their schedules and clients to search for an available barber
+This application allows barbers to manage their schedules and clients to search for an available barber

 ## Others repositories of this project :books:
 * <a href="https://github.com/lscborges1/GoBarber-Mobile">Web Front-end</a>